-Each day for a judge in a subordinate court is a long one with up to 100 cases listed for issues, evidence and arguments.
+For a judge in a subordinate court in India, each day is a long one, with up to 100 cases listed for issues, evidence and arguments.
 For litigants, each listing of their case is a hopeful moment.

-This time and motion study of a judge's activity in the courtroom, undertaken in Bangalore measures the time that a litigant is able to receive from a judge in civil and criminal matters.
+This time and motion study of a judge's activity in the courtroom, undertaken in four court halls (civil and criminal) in Bangalore, measures the time that a litigant's case receives from a judge.

-Many studies have been undertaken across the world to assess the performance of judges in the courtroom in a single day.
-In the United States, time-and-motion studies have been conducted to review the amount of time judicial officers spend on activities throughout the day and how many judges are required1.
-Such studies have collected data to create a comparable measure of the amount of time and number of judicial officers necessary for effective case resolution.
+Many studies have been undertaken across the world to assess the performance of judges in the court room in a single day.
+In the United States, time-and-motion studies have been conducted to review the amount of time judges spend on activities throughout the day and how many judges are required.1 Such studies have collected data to create a comparable measure of the amount of time and number of judicial officers necessary for effective case resolution.
 However, no such study has been carried out in the Indian context.

 A judge spends her day on several types of matters - not only hearing each case listed, but also on administrative issues outside the courtroom.
-This study focuses on the time spent by the judge when she is sitting in the court.
+This study focuses on the time spent by the judge when she is sitting in the courtroom.